NATIONAL HEALTH usa

 THE ONSET OF MODERN HEALTHCARE

 Before 1850, health care usually occurred within the home of each person’s Family.
 Historically, any exception to this tradition occurred in association with hunting/gathering, wartime, or poverty.
-After 1850, health care began to occur more frequently at centralized locations within a community.
+After @1850, health care began to occur more frequently at centralized locations within a community.
 Initially, the need for anesthesia during surgery required this change.
-By 1870, the recognition of infection risks became more widely acknowledged as a basis for the sanitation necessary in association with this surgery.
+By 1870, the recognition of infection risks became more widely acknowledged as a basis for the sanitation requirements necessary for this surgery.

 Nearly 175 years later, health care has increasingly become the responsibility of caregivers who have only a cursory ecological or cultural connection with any resident person as a patient.
-The decreasing interconnectedness of healthcare is notable primarily by the absence of its spontaneously expressible awareness about a person’s Family, their Family Culture, their Extended Family, and the close neighborhood of their Family’s Home.
-Simultaneously, this social attribute of healthcare has been accentuated by the family instability related to its sentinel events, such as unstable employment, unaffordable housing, neighborhood violence, marital fatigue, health disabilities, and each family’s survival based on two wage earners.
+The decreasing interconnectedness of healthcare is notable primarily by the absence of an intuitive, responsive awareness about a person’s Family, their Family Culture, their Extended Family, or the close neighborhood of their Family’s Home.
+Simultaneously, this social attribute of healthcare has been accentuated by each family’s instability related to its sentinel events, such as unstable employment, unaffordable housing, neighborhood violence, parental cognitive fatigue, health disabilities, lack of regular family mealtimes, and each family’s survival requiring two wage earners.

-In effect, the historical evolution of health care and its healthcare mirrors the increasingly fractured ecological and cultural traditions within our nation’s communities, viz., their social cohesion.
+In effect, the historical evolution of health care and its healthcare mirrors the increasingly fractured ecological and cultural traditions within our nation’s communities, viz., their declining social cohesion.
 Amidst many social, political, and economic changes, the occurrence of these evolving changes has decreased the expression of trust, reciprocity, and cooperation within the municipal life of every community.
-The subtle decline in the shared expression of prosociality then fragments each community’s Survival Commons, viz., their safety net.
-Among many contemporary distractions, it is past the time to renew our recognition that we are better off when we all express the ‘shared intentionality’ that binds our mutual obligations to care about and for each other.
+The subtle decline in the shared expression of prosocial norms then fragments each community’s SURVIVAL Commons and their locally augmented Safety Net.
+Among many contemporary distractions, it is way past the time to renew our recognition that we are all better off when we mutually express the ‘shared intentionality’ that binds our mutual obligations to care for and about each other. — 3 —

-The onset of progressive problems associated with our nation’s Population Health and its Primary Healthcare is difficult to pinpoint meaningfully.
+The onset of two progressive problems associated with our nation’s Population Health and its Primary Healthcare is difficult to pinpoint meaningfully.
 Two attributes are clearly of great concern.
-First, health spending represented 5.0% of our national Gross Domestic Product during 1960.
-By 2019, it was 18.0%.
-The rate of increase in health spending had occurred annually at a rate slightly higher than our economic growth.
-For comparison, health spending by most of the other advanced/developed nations was less than 13% during 2019.
-The difference between 13% and 18% of our gross domestic product (GDP) in 2019 represented $1 Trillion. — 3 —
+First, our nation’s health spending represented 5.0% of our national Gross Domestic Product (GDP) in 1960.
+By 2019, it was @17.8%.
+The increased health spending had occurred at an annual rate that was slightly higher than our nation’s yearly economic growth, viz., on average + 0.5% annually higher than GDP growth.

-Second, our nation’s maternal mortality rate (pregnancy-related deaths per 100,000 live births) was 21.0 in 2019.
-Among the Scandian and the non-USA English-speaking nations in 2019, the median maternal mortality rate was 3.1 .
-Comparing 21.0 with 3.1, the excess pregnancy-related deaths for our nation may have represented nearly 560 women in 2019.
-There is no reason to believe that our nation’s current priorities for improving our nation’s Population Health or the quality of its Primary Healthcare will eventually begin to improve our nation’s maternal health OR its annual cost.
-An aphorism from Benjamin Franklin probably applies to this HEALTH PROSPECTUS.
+Second, our nation’s maternal mortality rate (pregnancy-related deaths per 100,000 live births during a calendar year) was 21.0 in 2019.
+Among the Scandian and the other English-speaking nations in 2019, the mean maternal mortality rate was 3.1 .
+Comparing 21.0 with 3.1, the excess pregnancy-related deaths for our nation may have represented nearly 700 women during 2019.
+There is no reason to believe that our nation’s current priorities for improving our nation’s Population Health or the quality of its Primary Healthcare will eventually improve our nation’s maternal health OR its annual health spending.
+A Benjamin Franklin aphorism probably applies as well to this NATIONAL PROSPECTUS.

 “We must, indeed, all hang together